 MEETINGS: Held the 1st & 3rd Thursday of the month at 7:30.
 A pot luck supper is served at 6:30 prior to the first meeting of the month.
 The schedule is posted on Facebook and is emailed to those who provide an email address.

-DUES: The calendar year dues are due April 1st .
+DUES: The calendar year dues are payable by April 1st .
 The combination to the range will be changed April 1st.
 Your paid membership card will have the new combination on it.

 CLUBHOUSE ROOF: the roof over the kitchen has to be shoveled off after every storm.
-Scott Farnham has asked for help with this task.
-You can tackle it on your own or call 933-2472.
+Scott Farnham has asked for help with this task each year.
+If you can help with this call 933-2472.